-FIG. 12 illustrates the programming implemented by the control unit 52 to generate a page description language instruction set specifying which pages should be printed and how the pages should be positioned (or imposed) for printing.
+FIG. 11 illustrates the programming implemented by the control unit 52 to generate a page description language instruction set specifying which pages should be printed and how the pages should be positioned (or imposed) for printing.
 The page description language instruction set may be incorporated into the press command file 140 or may be provided as a separate file to the print system 79.
-For purposes of illustration, the page description language instruction set is written in PostScript® in the format dictated by the Xerox DocuPrint printer.
-Further, the instruction set is directed to books printed in "saddle stitch" imposition connection with FIGS. 6-8.
+For purposes of illustration, the page description language instruction set is written in Postscript® in the format dictated by the Xerox DocuPrint printer.
+Further, the instruction set is directed to books printed in "saddle stitch" imposition format (i.e. 2 pages on each side of sheet) as explained in connection with FIGS. 6-8.
 It is understood, however, that the invention could easily be modified for use with a different demand printer (i.e. the Xeikon Barco printer) and/or imposition format (i.e. 4 pages on each side of sheet).

-Referring to FIG. 12, the programming begins at a block 50 340 which prompts a user to specify certain information to be used to paginate the book.
-A variable ("MAXPGS") representing the maximum number of supplied pages that may or may not be assembled into a single book during the job is specified together with the identification of filler 55 page(s) that may or may not be printed and assembled at the end of a book either on a left-hand or a right-hand portion thereof.
+Referring to FIG. 11, the programming begins at a block 340 which prompts a user to specify certain information to be used to paginate the book.
+A variable ("MAXPGS") representing the maximum number of supplied pages that may or may not be assembled into a single book during the job is specified together with the identification of a filler 50 page that may or may not be printed and assembled in a book either on a left-hand or a right-hand portion thereof.
 Also, the user is prompted to specify for each page whether such page will be forced to be on the left side of a book, the right side of a book or will not be forced to a particular book side.
-In the event a page is to be forced to a side, the user is prompted to specify the page file name and page number for a filler page to precede the forced page.
+55 In the event a page is to be forced to a side, the user is prompted to specify the page file name and page number for a filler page to precede the forced page.
 Still further, the user is prompted to specify for each page whether such page is:

-1) An Always Master Page-contains the same (i.e. static) information and is included in every book;

-- 2) An Always Variable Page-may contain variable information and is included in every book; or - 3) A Selectively Variable Page-contains variable information but is selectively included only in certain books.

-In so specifying the foregoing, the user creates a pagination file (called, for example, .PAG, where indicates a file name selected by the user).
-A sample window generated by the block 340 to prompt a user for the information needed to create the pagination file is shown in FIG. 12A.
+- 60 1) A Master Page-contains the same information and is included in every book; - 2) An Always Variable Page-contains variable information and is included in every book; or - 3) A Selectively Variable Page-contains variable information and is selectively included in selected books. - In so specifying the foregoing, the user creates a pagination file (called, for example, .PAG, where indicates a file name selected by the user).
+A sample window generated by the block 340 to prompt a user for the information needed to create the pagination file is shown in FIG. 12.

-Referring again to FIG. 12, following the block 340, a block 342 opens the press command file 140 and a block 344 selects the appropriate database files, including the variable information file (.VARS), the pagination file (.PAG), and (optionally) a barcode file.
-As set forth above, the .VARS 15 file is a temporary file of pairs of page numbers and database column numbers that indicate where in the database variable information for the page comes from.
+Referring again to FIG. 11, following the block 340, a block 342 opens the press command file 140 and a block 344 selects the appropriate database files, including the variable information file (.vars), the pagination file (.pag), and (optionally) a barcode file.
+As set forth above, the .vars file is a temporary file of pairs of page numbers and database column numbers that indicate where in the database variable information for the page comes from.

-The barcode file is a page description language file (for example, a Postscript® file) which contains instructions for printing the sequential page numbers and/or a tracking bar code on the pages of the completed book.
+The barcode file is a page description language file (for example, a PostScript® file) which contains instructions for printing the sequential page numbers and/or a tracking bar code on the pages of the completed book.
 The barcode file will be explained in detail below.